osamaalmughanni/Kumiko/Kumiko/docs.md

 Enter your email to verify your identity.
 After logging in, check your email for a verification code.
 Remember to check your junk mail folder if you don't recieve the email.
 The code will expire after 10 minutes.
 Enter or paste the code to access your account.

-# 3 Publish your first script
+# 3 Add your first scripts

 ## 3.1 Understand Kumiko's folder structure